Amtrak 837 (P42DC) has just come through tunnel #1 in the upper left and continues leading the California Zephyr down-grade towards Arvada, Colorado.

-AMTK 10 leads a triple headed California Zephyr through Coal Creek Canyon Road as it heads into the Rocky Mountains and towards the Moffat Tunnel
+AMTK 10 leads a triple headed California Zephyr through Coal Creek Canyon before heading into the Rocky Mountains and the Moffat Tunnel.